rubyforgood/human-essentials/doc/architecture/overview.md

 ### Inventory Management

 All inventory is physically stored at **Storage Locations**.
 This is one area where the application is particularly useful, as some storage locations accrue large quantities of inventory over time.
 Each storage location can contain any number of **Items** or types of items, and if a Essentials Bank has multiple storage locations, it is possible for the same item type to exist at multiple locations.
+Generally a Storage Location corresponds to one general physical area, like an entire room or building.

 Sometimes, the Essentials Banks will need to make a correction, this application calls them **Adjustment**s.